Innovate faster and cut risk with PHP experts from Zend Services.

 Performing stress tests will allow you to prioritize hardware, network and software enhancements necessary to achieve the next level of load.

-Static analysis will walk all the possible execution paths of your code, aiming for poor development practices and security holes then reporting them in a human readable format (replace human by developer...).
+Static analysis and SAST tools will walk all the possible execution paths of your code, aiming for poor development practices and security holes then reporting them in a human readable format (replace human by developer...).

 “Pen-tests” (penetration tests) is another way of testing your code’s security, you will allow a security company to simulate a cyberattack on your system in order to evaluate its security.
 You will decide how far the hackers are allowed to go to perform their attack.